JPrevost21/app-site-template/README.md

 Change the application image and descriptions to make the website your own.

-Written in HTML, CSS, Javascript, and Jquery.
+Written in HTML and CSS

 # Quick Start
-`npm run build` - Build the entire project to the `dist/` directoy.

-`npm run dev` - Builds the project to `dist/` but skips image optimization and JS linting/uglifying for speed.
+`npm start` Builds project dist.

 ### Available Gulp tasks:
 - `minify-css` Autoprefixes and minifies css